Blargerist/Ingage-Client/README.md

 ## Installation
 > [!CAUTION]
 > The Ingage Client currently only supports Windows.
-Other operating systems are possible if there is demand.

 ### Windows
 Download the latest installer from the [Releases](https://github.com/Blargerist/Ingage-Client/releases) and run the exe.